SurveyMonkey/public_api_docs/includes/_overview.md

 ###OLD Authentication

 <aside class="notice">We've updated our authentication flow and are no longer using Mashery.
-If you are [register a new app](https://developer.surveymonkey.com/apps/) or refreshing credentials for an existing app you should follow the [new flow](#NEW-Authentication).
+If you are <a href="https://developer.surveymonkey.com/apps/">registering a new app</a> or refreshing credentials for an existing app you should follow the <a href="https://developer.surveymonkey.com/api/v3/#new-authentication">NEW Authentication flow</a>.
 Existing authentication credentials will continue to work.</aside>

 All code examples in our documentation assume use of our [NEW Authentication](#NEW-Authentication).
 If you're using our OLD Authentication, you'll need to pass your API key with each call like so: